 Post Role on neonatal unit Role in follow up Benefits of structure Neonatal post (London) Blanket referral system used, based on medical and psychosocial need.
 Individualised assessments and interventions for infants from admission to discharge across both intensive care and special care.
 Attends multidisciplinary ward rounds.
 Responsible for the organisation and delivery of 'Little Stars', a five-week follow-up group, offered to all families following an NICU admission.
 Responsible for the organisation and delivery of 'Supper Club', an evening group for all family members to provide support and developmental advice.
-Responsible for the rolling education programme that runs for all families as part of the parents' support group.
-Co-opted member of network board feeding data directly back to board, feeding data directly back to board level, provides information on role of occupational therapy for network website.
+Responsible for the rolling education programme that runs for all family members to provide support and developmental advice.
+Responsible for the rolling education programme that runs for all familes as part of the parents' support group.
+Responsible for parent newsletter.
+Co-opted member of network board, feeding data directly back to board level, provides information on role of occupational therapy for network website.
 All infants born less than 30 weeks or who have had an MRI will be offered neurodevelopmental follow up.
 Newborn Behavioural Assessment Scale (NBAS) and Prechtl, neurological assessment of general movement provided at term.
 Bayley III provided at 3 months' corrected with Prechtl.
 Bayley III provided at 6 months, 1 year and 2 years.
 Ad hoc appointments as needed for specific occupational therapy input.
 Integrated model of practice, where occupational therapist is a core member of the neonatal team.
 Proactive model not waiting for problems to occur, but providing developmentally supportive advice from the outset.
 Familiar face in follow up who knows the baby's story.
 Resource for paediatrics in terms of specialist assessment of preterm infants and neonates.
 Training and education for therapists, nurses and doctors on working with all babies and their families in neonatal care.